What is a Go-to-Market Strategy? GTM Plan Template + Examples

 Next, optimize your audience.
 Some ad platforms have highly targeted audience settings for advertisers.
 For example, LinkedIn offers options for job title, job function, company size, and geographic location.
 Test different options to see who is more likely to click or convert.

-For example, we noticed high clicks in certain industries, so we began targeting and using our ad budget to focus on that handful of industries on LinkedIn.
+For example, I noticed high clicks in certain industries, so we began targeting and using our ad budget to focus on that handful of industries on LinkedIn.
 The key here is spending money where you’ll get the biggest return on investment.

 6. Understand your buyer’s journey.